buttermjilk/gnss/gnss/README.md

 ![Flowchart](physical_infra.jpg)

 ==============================================================================================================

-If you have the hardware side set up this is how you setup and start the software:
+If you have the physical infra these are the software setup instructions:

 1. Create your .env file and attach credentials (example .env file in codebase).
 2. Install requirements.txt